 - Control high blood pressure, cholesterol, diabetes, and heart disease.

 - Find out if you have heart rhythm problems, especially atrial fibrillation, which increases the risk of blood clots that can lead to stroke.

 - Limit the amount of alcohol you drink.
 Experts say that moderate intake is an average of one to two drinks per day for men and one drink per day for women.
-One drink is defined as 1½ fluid ounces (fl oz) of 80-proof spirits (such as bourbon, Scotch, vodka, gin, etc.), 1 fl oz of 100-proof spirits, 4 fl oz of wine, or 12 fl oz of beer.
+One drink is defined as 1½ fluid ounces (fl oz) of 80-proof spirits, 4 fl oz of wine, or 12 fl oz of beer.

-- Include exercise (especially 30 minutes of walking) in your daily activities.
+- Include exercise (such as 30 minutes of walking) in your daily activities.

 - Use less salt in your food.

 - Talk to your doctor about circulation problems that put you at risk for stroke.

 - See a doctor right away if you have symptoms of stroke.